hexbus/ppebcr-docs/README.md

 - Pick the Correct Firmware for your device - If you have 1 PSRam, then select the 2mb version, 2 PSRams, select the 8mb version.
 - Copy the file `PPEB.uf2` directly onto the Pico’s USB drive.
 These files are only [located on AtariAge](https://forums.atariage.com/topic/358129-pi-picow-peripheral-expansion-box-side-port-device/page/28/#findComment-5639111).
 - After the file copies, the Pico will automatically reboot into PPEB mode.

-- It should blink 3 times when powered with no microsd inserted.
+Proper firmware installation is confirmed by the LED blink pattern on startup:
+- 3 blinks → No microSD card detected, or the SD card is missing required files.
-- It should blink once when powered on with a microsd card with the correct files is inserted.
+- 1 blink → MicroSD card detected with the correct files in place.

 > ✅ Firmware is now installed and ready for use.